What does a Garage Door Technician do?

 - Install, repair, and maintain residential and commercial garage doors.

-- Diagnose and troubleshoot mechanical and electrical issues with garage doors.
+- Diagnose and troubleshoot mechanical issues with garage doors and openers.

-- Perform routine maintenance and safety inspections on garage doors.
+- Perform routine maintenance on garage door systems to ensure optimal performance.

 - Replace worn or damaged parts, such as springs, cables, and rollers.